angang-li/data_science_notes/machine_learning/supervised_learning.md

   - L2 maintains all weights small
   - (+) Better for training models than L1

+- Elastic Net

+  A combination of Lasso and Ridge

 ### 1.4.
 Linear Regression in sklearn